mmatyas/pegasus-docs/docs/user-guide/config-files.md

     - Windows: `C:\Users\<User Name>\AppData\Local\pegasus-frontend`
     - macOS: `~/Library/Preferences/pegasus-frontend`

-Pegasus will then go through the directories listed in `game_dirs.txt`, and look for *collection* and *metadata* files in them:
+Pegasus will then go through the directories listed in `game_dirs.txt`, and look for the *collection* and *metadata* file in them:

-- **Collections** define which files should be treated as games, and thus appear in Pegasus.
-You can fine tune which or what type of files you'd like to see in a group, and what to ignore.
-Games can belong to multiple collections, and collections can span multiple game directories, making the collections useful for organization purposes as well.
+- The **collection** file defines which files in the directory (and its subdirectories) should be treated as games, and thus appear in Pegasus.
+It also stores information about how to launch them (eg. open in emulator X, or run with parameter Y).
+Games can be grouped into collections, and one game can belong to multiple collections as well.

-- Additional information about the individual games can be set in the **metadata** file.
+- Additional information about the *individual games* can be set in the **metadata** file.
 Common properties, like title, developer(s) or release date can be defined here.
+If a game need a special way to get launched, it can also be set here.

 !!! tip "EmulationStation"
     If you have EmulationStation installed and set up, Pegasus will also check the directories set in `es_systems.cfg`, read the `gamelist.xml` files and use the metadata and assets defined there.

-    A tool for converting between ES and Pegasus files can be found [here](http://pegasus-frontend.org/tools/convert).
+    A tool for converting between ES and Pegasus files can be found [HERE](http://pegasus-frontend.org/tools/convert).
+Compared to ES files, the collection file is like `es_systems.cfg`, except it's local to the directory it's placed in, while the metadata file is mostly equal to `gamelist.xml`.

 !!! tip "Steam"
     Pegasus is also compatible with Steam.
 No additional settings are necessary, installed Steam games will automatically appear in Pegasus with metadata and multimedia assets.